 PART 2, Residential Session Topics

-The Leadership Academy Competencies are aligned with the Competencies for Community College Leaders developed by the American Association of Community Colleges and the Association of Canadian Community Colleges.
+The Foundation Academy Competencies are aligned with the Competencies for Community College Leaders developed by the American Association of Community Colleges and the Association of Canadian Community Colleges.

 1. Be a competent, thoughtful, and introspective leader who values the talents and strengths of self and others